TL;DR

 Channels

-Here, you will have to map out the channels you are going to leverage to deliver value to your customers.
+Here, you will have to map out the channels you are going to leverage to deliver value to your SaaS customers.
 For example, using content marketing, and search engine optimization (SEO) to ensure a continuous flow of leads to your website.
 Or maybe, offline sales is your main channel.
-Last but not least, let’s not forget about the old-but-gold word-of-mouth.
-But in the end, it’s your final say which channels are the most optimal for your needs.
+Last but not least, let's not forget about the old-but-gold word-of-mouth.
+But in the end, it's your final say which channels are the most optimal for your needs.

 Customer relationships

-How are you planning to support your customers and what extra mile are you willing to go for them?
-Today, self-service becomes more and more popular, as it saves customers’ time and efforts.
+How are you planning to support your paying customers and what extra mile are you willing to go for them?
+Today, self-service becomes more and more popular, as it saves customers' time and efforts.
 However, it's a good idea to have dedicated support agents available for clients who need more personalized assistance.
 Educational resources, for example, a company blog or email courses can also help your customer base learn something new and build initial trust.

 Revenue streams

 When talking about SaaS, the most common pricing model is a subscription-based one.
 While a customer is paying a monthly fee, they can enjoy using your software.
 There is also a Freemium model, when clients use your tools for free, but have to pay when they need an extended version with more features.
-When you are interested in learning about other models, consider reading our article about SaaS pricing models.
+When you are interested in learning about other models, consider reading our article about SaaS pricing models

 Key resources

-Key resources refers to people working on your product, tools and technologies they use, and the intellectual property behind a product or service.
+This block refers to people working on your product, tools and technologies they use, and the intellectual property behind a product or service.
 The idea that makes your solution unique is one of the most important key assets.
-For instance, Trello’s key idea is a simple way to organize and manage projects, while Slack is famous for its team channels and spaces.
+For instance, Trello's key idea is a simple way to organize and manage projects, while Slack is famous for its team channels and spaces.

 Key activities